All Episodes

 And now look what we're doing.

-You know, they come in, they lob their bullets in, and they start tearing things up, and then they head on down the road after a while, and a week later, other people have to come in and clean up the mess, including Mr. Fitzgerald himself.
+You know, they come in, they lob their bullets in, and they start tearing things up, and then they head on down the road after a while.

-Oh, wait a minute, I had a sentence in there that was wrong, corrects it a week later, but the damage is done.
+Oh, wait a minute, I had a sentence in there that was wrong, corrects it a week later.

-I mean, he's he's playing up in all these court filings what Bush and Cheney did in leaking intelligence on Iraq to reporters, but whatever evidence he's got, he won't share with my client and us.
+I mean, he's playing up in all these court filings what Bush and Cheney did in leaking intelligence on Iraq to reporters, but whatever evidence he's got, he won't share with my client and us.

-And then the next thing you know, uh we're looking now at something way beyond what was intended.
+And then the next thing you know, we're looking now at something way beyond what was intended.

 I don't know.

-I don't think that's what's going on, Ike.
+I don't think that's what's going on.

-He's trying to make it bigger than it is.
+I think he's trying to make it bigger than it is.

-Um I think he wants it to be historic.
+I think he wants it to be historic.

-The thing about this that is flummoxing to me is with all the evidence there is that's out there and as widely read as Mr. Fitzgerald's is is reported to be.
+The thing about this that is flummoxing to me is with all the evidence there is that's out there and as widely read as Mr. Fitzgerald is reported to be, you have to know that Joe Wilson is a liar.

-The 9-11 commission has has refuted his lies.
+The 9-11 Commission has refuted his lies.

-And the it the idea that that the independent counsel has chosen sides with Joe Wilson and Valerie Plame, and that there is no question of their honesty and veracity.
+And The idea that the independent counsel has chosen sides with Joe Wilson and Valerie Playman and that there is no question of their honesty and veracity is one of the things in this case that has always confounded me.

 Now, I know that there are people who know a lot more than we do about this.

-We can go talk to lawyers and experts and try to try to analyze what's put out there, but I still don't understand how you can just embrace Joe Wilson as a prosecutor and assume that he is the victim.
+But I still don't understand how you can just embrace Joe Wilson as the prosecutor and assume that he is the victim.

 He and his wife are the victims here, and you're on an appointed mission here to avenge the wrong that was done to them.